tuya/tuya-ble-mcu-sdk-arduino-library/README.md

     ...
 }
 ```

-Then we can use processing function in the `xxx.ion` file.
+You can use the handler in the `xxx.ino` file.
 ```c
 /**
  * @description: DP download callback function.